-Background: The Foundation has a mandate through its Funding Agreement to support and promote projects in applied scientific research, in addition to funding conservation, habitat restoration and enhancement, salmon resource building and habitat stewardship, and public awareness projects.
-The Foundation has been in operation for fourteen years, including thirteen years in granting conservation project funding, beginning in 2008.
-Throughout this time, the Foundation has helped achieve impressive gains in each of the forgoing eligible funding categories.

-As we enter the fifteenth year of providing funding support to conservation projects, it is ever more imperative that allocation of funding be strategic, and strengthened with support from the findings of applied research scientific projects aimed at investigating priority research topics.
+Background: The Foundation has a mandate through it's Funding Agreement to support and promote projects in applied scientific research, in addition to funding conservation, habitat restoration and enhancement, salmon resource building and habitat stewardship, and public awareness projects.
+Over the ten years of experience in grant funding since its inception, the Foundation has helped achieve impressive gains in each of the forgoing eligible funding categories.
+As we enter the eleventh year of providing funding support to conservation projects, it is recognized that an increased and strategic allocation of funding could be made toward scientific projects targeted at investigating priority applied research topics.